Biofit Bimos Fin Leaning Chair Review

 |Positives||As sleek as the name would suggest.
 The Fin has an attractive, minimalist look, and would add a bit of futuristic chic to any setting.
 Leaning stool design helps keep users from a completely sedentary position.|

 |Negatives||Very poorly designed seat cuts into the back of a user’s thighs, causing discomfort and fatigue.
 Unsuitable for extended use as a result.|

 On the Edge of Your Seat

 Why Biofit decided to go instead with an angular, edged seat front is beyond us, but it wasn’t a good choice.
 Since the tendency is to interact with the very front of the chair, the raised leading edge is in a perfect spot to cut into the user’s thighs just below the buttocks.
-Discomfort comes fairly quickly, and we can imagine that fatigue would follow after, although we didn’t stick around to confirm that.
+Discomfort when sitting on the Biofit Bimos Fin comes fairly quickly, and we can imagine that fatigue would follow after, although we didn’t stick around to confirm that.
 It’s a strange, strange blunder to make, but it’s a serious one.
 As of now, we cannot recommend using the Fin for more than a couple of minutes.